 From the office of Harris County Judge Lina Hidalgo

-As Governor Abbott, recently implemented Phase III of his plan to open Texas, the City of Southside Place facilities will also continue to phase the reopening guidelines.
+As Governor Abbott, continues his plan to reopen Texas, the City of Southside Place facilities will also continue to phase the reopening guidelines.

-The initial decision to close the City’s facilities to the public was consistent with the practices and recommendations of healthcare professionals and other local/state agencies.
+The initial decision to close some City facilities to the public was consistent with the practices and recommendations of healthcare professionals and other local/state agencies.

-During the most recent city council meetings, city council and staff members discussed pool operations and reopening guidelines.
+During the most recent city council meetings, city council and staff members discussed reopening guidelines.
 Some facilities will continue to remain closed per state and Center for Disease Control guidelines.

-- Fire Truck Park, basketball courts, and the clubhouse will remain closed at this time.
+- Basketball courts and the clubhouse will remain closed at this time.

 - Tennis courts are open with new lighting and court surface.

-- The next City Council meeting is scheduled to be held on Tuesday, August 11 at 7PM.
-City Council and staff will continue to review recycling collection in the city during the next few months.
+- The next City Council meeting is scheduled to be held on Tuesday, November 10 at 7PM.
+City Council and staff continue to review recycling collection public relations materials.
 Public comments are always welcome and encouraged.